vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Basics.md

 If you use source control, go back and find where the issue began, and compare what's changed.
 If you don't use source control, consider it!
 For issues manifesting over the course of a long period, Git has tools like Bisect to narrow down the problematic commit.

+By repeatedly reducing the problem space in half, you can quickly discard potential issues.
+This is known as a binary search.

 ## Check that the editor or project state are not the issue
 Sometimes, things the editor itself can break, or the data generated from importing assets or scripts can become invalidated or incorrect.
 You must be aware of it to avoid endlessly chasing non-existent problems.